danielwarke/shopping-list/README.md

 ✅ List section headers to organize items\
 ✅ Searchable lists\
 ✅ Drag and drop to reorder list items\
+✅ Drag and drop shopping lists overview page\
 ✅ Keyboard controls

 ### Roadmap:

 📝 Share list via link\
-📝 Configure completed list items to either stay in place or drop to the bottom of list\
+📝 Configure completed list items to either stay in place or drop to the bottom of list
-📝 Drag and drop shopping lists overview page